MikeHopcroft/route13/README.md

 3 => 3: []
 ~~~

-### JobAssigner Sample
+### Job Assignment Sample

 The `JobAssigner` class performs a brute force search of
 assignments of tuples of `Jobs` to `Carts`.
 It filters out those
 assignments that fail to satisfy constraints
-(e.g. exceed cart capacities or fail to meet deliver deadlines).
+(e.g. those that exceed cart capacities or fail to meet delivery deadlines).
 Remaining assignments are then scored by the number
 of items delivered per unit of working time.
 A greedy algorithm
 is then used to pick a non-conflicting subset of assignments.
 Two assignments are considered to conflict if they
-share `Jobs` or `Carts`.
+share either `Jobs` or `Carts`.

-The run, below, looks at triples of jobs.

-Note that this particular assignment strategy is flawed because
-it doesn't assign work to all 5 `Carts`.
-The reason is that the algorithm, as implemented, only considers assigning triples of jobs.
-The 10 `Jobs` are grouped into three triples, leaving one `Job` unassigned.
+The run, below, examines assignments consisting of of one, two, or three jobs.
+It ends up assigning three jobs to `Carts` 1, 2, and 4, and one job to `Cart 3`.
+There is room for improvement here because `Cart` 5 was left without an assignment.
+This happened because the cost function maximized item throughput for each `Cart` individually, rather than system-wide.

+It is an open question whether to maximize fleet utilization or system throughput.
+One the one hand, is seems problematic for some `Carts` to be idle, but the plan did manage to complete all of the jobs before their deadlines.
+On the other hand, an approach that maximizes fleet utilization might complete deliveries earlier, giving greater resilience in the face of delays.

 ~~~
 % node build/samples/job-assigner-sample.js